sigmie/sigmie.com/docs/v0/laravel-scout.md

 # Searching

-The default search is searching **all** your Model’s attributes, without any typo tolerance of match highlighting.
+The default search queries all of your model's attributes, without any typo tolerance or match highlighting.

-You can get the most out of the search by defining the `elasticsearchSearch` method on each model instance.
-There you can use all the Sigmie searching options available.
+You can optimize the search by defining the `elasticsearchSearch` method on each model instance.
+This method allows you to use all the Sigmie search options available.

 For example: